 On our adventures into this Australian wilderness, we provide our passengers with an informative lecture program.
-Our expert naturalists and historians such as Chris Done are on hand to educate passengers on their surroundings.
-Due to our limit of only 44 passengers per trip, there will be plenty of time to ask questions about what you're seeing, as well as to observe the formations around you.
+Our expert naturalists and historians such as Steve Egan and Alasdair McGregor are on hand to educate passengers on their surroundings.
+Due to our limit of only 44 passengers per trip, there will be plenty of time to ask questions about what you’re seeing, as well as to observe the formations around you.

 Here are a few of the geological highlights you’ll encounter:

 The name ‘waterfalls’ is slightly deceptive; these natural phenomena are in fact a result of strong tides rushing through two narrow gorges located in Talbot Bay.
 When you travel with us, you can cruise through these currents in a Zodiac boat, experiencing the rush of navigating white-water waves and passing beneath towering cliffs.
 A former passenger was thoroughly impressed with these:

 “Geology [is] writ large all around, with the striking Pentecost sediments tilted vertically some one billion years ago and then eroded to allow the twice-daily flood and ebb of seawater into and out of two narrow holding basins.”